Policies and Procedures

 The Family Educational Rights and Privacy Act of 1974 (FERPA)

 The Family Educational Rights and Privacy Act of 1974 (FERPA), is a federal law that establishes certain rights and protections for students concerning the privacy of student education records maintained by a postsecondary institution.
 Under FERPA, a student’s written authorization is required before JHU may disclose personally identifiable information from that student’s education records, except to the extent that a FERPA exception permitting disclosure without authorization applies.

 Please Note: FERPA permits JHU to disclose “directory information” to third parties, unless the student has opted out.
 Some examples of directory information are: name, email, phone number, home address, and parents’ names.

 Further information on FERPA is available via the Office of the Registrar.
 FERPA permits a student to opt-out by requesting that JHU not release Directory Information about that student to third parties.
-This request may be made by completing the Request to Prevent Disclosure of Directory Information form.
-Once you have completed the form, please mail or deliver in person to:
+Students may restrict the release of their directory information by utilizing the Directory Information (FERPA) screen available in SIS Student Self-Service.

 JHU Office of Institutional Equity

 Students have access to resources and services offered by the Office of Institutional Equity and are covered by the following JHU Equal Opportunity Policies: